Scams Targeting American Seniors

 Apart from that, this is a way for scammers to identify potential victims for others cams.
 In both ways, you are the loser.
 Many of these kinds of scams originate in foreign countries and there is usually no way to trace the scammer or get your money back or take any legal action.

-Never share financial details with callers as your credentials can be used to commit credit card fraud.
+Never share personal and financial details with callers as your credentials can be used to commit credit card frauds.

 7. Government Officials Imposter Scams